Skyfighter64/ALUP-Controller/README.md

 # ALUP-Controller
-An interactive commandline ALUP Sender.
+An interactive commandline tool to interact with the ALUP protocol.

 This is a tool to use, debug, and work with ALUP devices.
-(Currently only over serial connection)

 Features:
+- Test ALUP Devices
-- Set RGB colors of leds
+- Set RGB colors of one or multiple LEDs manually
-- Read ALUP Configuration
+- Read the configuration of ALUP devices
+- Display custom effects
+- Play animations
+- Measure device metrics
+- And more...

 # Note:
-This project is WIP and currently still buggy.
+This project is WIP.

 ## Install